-Tonya updated the Panel as to the work that Transforming Systems Together (TST) will be doing.
+Jill Esch reported that legislative committees have begun meeting on Tuesdays and Thursdays at 8:30am.
+HG 150 provides child care.
+The Tribe and DHS may end with dueling bills; she is unsure about this.
+I didn't catch what this was related to.
+Please insert.
+Jill Esch also stated that studies have shown that early childhood intervention is more important that the first year in college.
+Tonya updated the Panel as to the work that Transforming Systems Together (TST).
 TST picked Child Protection to focus on first.
 There will be reports from all 5 ad hoc work groups and these will be evaluated before making recommendations.
 All 5 reports contain recommendation for legislative action.
-The grant awards are forthcoming and should be announced shortly.
-Tonya is anxious to get money into families' hands.
+There were be grant awards forthcoming.
+Tonya is anxious to get \$ into families' hands.